 - You are in an eligible relationship (such as marriage or Civil Partnership)

 - You have lived together for at least two years prior to applying

 - A high level of English language skill (which will need to be proven)

 This is not an exhaustive list of the eligibility criteria, merely the main points.
 There are exemptions to this, but many of these do not apply to those switching from a Tier 4 Student Visa.
 If you are concerned about any of the eligibility criteria for the Spouse Visa, or indeed you need help with an application or query, please get in touch today and our team will be happy to assist with your requirements.
 Our team has helped many people in positions just like yours to marry and settle in the UK.
 So trust us to help you to reach your potential.

 Getting Further Help

 If you need further help with a Tier 4 Student Visa or Spouse Visa issue then please get in touch.
-Our expert team have a long history of helping people from all walks of life to settle in the UK and they can certainly help you.
-So call today and get the expert immigration advice that you need in order to settle your situation today.
+Our expert lawyers have a long history of helping people from all walks of life to settle in the UK and they can certainly help you.
+So call today and get the expert immigration advice from Immigration solicitors that you need in order to settle your situation today.